 At Coleridge Primary we want our children to understand what it is to be a good citizen, to have a thorough understanding of freedom, equality, and fairness.
-We aim for all children to leave Coleridge well prepared for secondary school, the next stage in their education and for life in modern Britain.
-The British values of democracy, rule of law, individual liberty, mutual respect and tolerance of different faiths and beliefs are embedded within our curriculum.
+We aim for all children to leave Coleridge well prepared for secondary school, the next stage in their education and for life.
+The values of democracy, rule of law, individual liberty, mutual respect and tolerance of different faiths and beliefs are embedded within our curriculum.
 These values are particularly linked to our school values:

 Our school values are promoted through all areas of school life; they are modelled by staff and reflected in displays throughout the school.
 The school’s reward system is based on the promotion of these values, praising children when they demonstrate one of the values through their approach to learning, behaviour around school and how they treat members of the school community and wider community.
 Children have ‘Tea with Mr C’ (headteacher), where they have the opportunity to discuss their views on the school, including what they like and their ideas for change.
 Pupils also learn about the values through assemblies, class PSHE lessons, Circle Time, RE and P4C (Philosophy for Children) sessions.

 At Coleridge Primary we promote the development of self-confidence, self-worth and a sense of identity.
 We give pupils lots of opportunities to reflect on and discuss different lifestyles and facets of identity, as well as encouraging them to ask questions, to challenge inappropriate and harmful ideologies, and to stand up for what they believe is right.
 Children are actively encouraged to make choices knowing they are in a safe and supportive environment.